 Some people have told me that ERE has helped them decide to completely change their life selling their collection of jet skis and their McMansion to seek a better life.
 You can see some examples here where readers journal their budgets and experiences.

-Conversely, I have also had a few complainypants telling me that I’m an idiot for living in an RV (I don’t do that anymore, we recently bought a house in cash), eating home-made lentil soup (I don’t do that anymore), riding a bicycle (I have two), not spending my time earning money commensurate with my degree which I owe to society (they must have tuned into Karl Marx too much), and generally don’t understand how one can live with so much apparent pain from shopping withdrawal.
+Conversely, I have also had a few complainypants telling me that I’m an idiot for living in an RV (I don’t do that anymore, we recently bought a house in cash), eating home-made lentil soup (I don’t do that anymore either), riding a bicycle (I have two), not spending my time earning money commensurate with my degree which I owe to society (they must have tuned into Karl Marx too much), and generally don’t understand how one can live with so much apparent pain from shopping withdrawal.
 Some even make things up like claiming my wife supports me (I pay half the household bills from my investment income with more than enough to spare—I make about

 50%100% more than I use) or that blogging about financial independence is some clever scheme to be financially independent (news flash, that kind of “lifestyle blogging” only works for a few rock stars and I’m not it).
 These are mostly people who spend 5 minutes on the site and, then, based on their “detailed research” and general prejudices, try to understand what is essentially a different philosophy of life compared to what they know.
 That is, why would anyone want to do that when they can just get a McJob, drive a McCar, eat out at a McRestaurant, and become a millionaire when they are 60?
 Isn’t being a passionate assistant sales manager for Who Cares Incorporated, doing recreational shopping on weekends, and hopping on a jet plane for a 5 day stay in an exotic tourist destination a couple of times a year, supposed to be what life is all about?
 Isn’t “visiting Disneyland someday” the right answer to what your life ambition should be?
 Why not spend some money to “live a little”?